sollq/sollq/README.md

 Hey there!
 I'm passionate about crafting innovative software solutions using the latest technologies in the .NET ecosystem.

 ## What I'm Working On
-I'm dedicated to refining these projects to demonstrate my proficiency in:
 - 🖥️ .NET Core & .NET Framework Development
 - 📊 Database Management with Entity Framework
 - 🛠️ Design Patterns